w83677/LSG-VAE/README.md

-# Back to Basics: Embracing Heteroscedasticity for Robust Probabilistic Time Series Forecasting
+# Catching the Breath of Uncertainty: Embracing Heteroscedasticity for
+Probabilistic Time Series Forecasting

 LSG-VAE: A variational autoencoder-based approach for probabilistic time series forecasting with location-scale Gaussian observation modeling.